kopolindo/benford/README.md

 ### Use
 ```
 $ ./benford -h
+Usage of ./benford:
+  -chart
+        Create a scattered chart in output folder
+  -human
+        Human readable vs CSV readable
   -iterations int
         Number of iterations (default 1)
+  -max-sample int
+        Finish with this sample size (default -1)
+  -min-sample int
+        Start from this sample size (default -1)
   -sample int
         Size of the sample to be generated
   -verbose